Capital One Financial Comments on Targa Resources Corp.’s FY2023 Earnings (NYSE:TRGP)

 Targa Resources Corp.
-(NYSE:TRGP – Free Report) – Investment analysts at Capital One Financial lifted their FY2023 EPS estimates for shares of Targa Resources in a note issued to investors on Monday, August 7th.
-Capital One Financial analyst W. Suki now anticipates that the pipeline company will earn $4.24 per share for the year, up from their prior estimate of $3.99.
+(NYSE:TRGP – Free Report) – Equities research analysts at Capital One Financial raised their FY2023 earnings estimates for shares of Targa Resources in a report released on Monday, August 7th.
+Capital One Financial analyst W. Suki now forecasts that the pipeline company will post earnings of $4.24 per share for the year, up from their previous forecast of $3.99.
 Capital One Financial has a “Overweight” rating on the stock.
 The consensus estimate for Targa Resources’ current full-year earnings is $5.16 per share.
 Capital One Financial also issued estimates for Targa Resources’ Q4 2023 earnings at $1.56 EPS.

 Targa Resources Stock Up 1.8 %

-The business also recently disclosed a quarterly dividend, which will be paid on Tuesday, August 15th.
-Investors of record on Monday, July 31st will be paid a $0.50 dividend.
-This represents a $2.00 annualized dividend and a yield of 2.37%.
-The ex-dividend date is Friday, July 28th.
-Targa Resources’s payout ratio is 54.20%.
+The company also recently declared a quarterly dividend, which will be paid on Tuesday, August 15th.
+Stockholders of record on Monday, July 31st will be issued a dividend of $0.50 per share.
+This represents a $2.00 dividend on an annualized basis and a dividend yield of 2.37%.
+The ex-dividend date of this dividend is Friday, July 28th.
+Targa Resources’s dividend payout ratio (DPR) is presently 54.20%.

 Targa Resources Corp., together with its subsidiary, Targa Resources Partners LP, owns, operates, acquires, and develops a portfolio of complementary domestic midstream infrastructure assets in North America.
 The company operates in two segments, Gathering and Processing, and Logistics and Transportation.